This Charter was produced by the amalgamation of the following five documents:

 (i) Freedom to publicly practice or instruct a minority culture, language, or mode of existence; and

 (j) Freedom of private economic initiative and enterprise.

 Article 4.
 Equality before and under Law and Equal Protection and Benefit of Law – Every person has the right to recognition everywhere as a person before the law and is equal before and under the law and has the right to the equal protection and equal benefit of the law without discrimination and, in particular, without discrimination based on race, national or ethnic origin, colour, minority status, parentage, kinship, sex, gender, age, mental or physical disability, philosophy or religion, political or other opinion, property, or other status.

 Article 5.
-Rights Guaranteed Equally to Sexes – Notwithstanding anything in this Charter, the rights and freedoms referred to in it are guaranteed equally to male and female persons.
+Rights Guaranteed Equally to Sexes – Notwithstanding anything in this Charter, the rights and freedoms referred to in it are guaranteed equally to male, female, or gendered persons.

 Article 6.
 Religious Rights –

 (a) be free of religion;

 (b) belong to a religion;